Explainer: How Kakao won a takeover battle against HYBE for K-pop pioneer SM Entertainment

 Kakao, the most popular social media platform in South Korea, is expanding aggressively into the entertainment industry where it already owns a smaller K-pop agency, Starship Entertainment.

-In January, Kakao Entertainment announced a 1.2 trillion won ($966.27 million) investment from Singapore's GIC and Saudi Arabia's Public Investment Fund, giving it more firepower for the SM bid.
+In January, Kakao Entertainment announced a 1.2 trillion won (US$966.27 million) investment from Singapore's GIC and Saudi Arabia's Public Investment Fund, giving it more firepower for the SM bid.

 Control of SM would bolster Kakao Entertainment's plans for an initial public offering, analysts said.